 First of all, women don’t commit nearly as many murders as men.
 And they’re not nearly as likely to be murdered.
 But when they are murdered, they’re far more likely to be murdered by an intimate partner.
 Research here, and lots of other places.

 Y’all.
 I don’t even have to tell you what those sentencing numbers look like.
 You know I don’t.
-But you can read about them if you want to.
 Men get 2-6 years for killing an intimate partner.
 Women get 15.
 On average.
 That’s because intimate partner violence when the man is the abuser is normalized, accepted.
 When a woman strikes back?
 It’s unnatural.
 It disturbs the order of things.
 The woman must be made an example of.

 Power must be re-balanced.
 The fist of the law must come down.

 And if we’re talking about lions, then it seems unnatural that a lioness would rip out the lion’s throat.
 Or at least that such a thing is newsworthy.
 After all, according to the zoo, for eight years there was no conflict between them.

 “They seemed like such a happy lion couple.”

 Me: If the dude lion had ripped out HER throat it wouldn’t have made a headline, because dude lions amirite?